firesurfer/rclcs/README.md

 Then go back to the ros2 workspace and do an ament build.

 An example on how to use the rclcs in your own application is soon to follow.
+You can have look at my [testing workspace](https://github.com/firesurfer/rclcs_testing_ws) which is quite messy.

 ## What works at the moment